rkluohust/rkluohust.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 I am a postdoc at the College of Computer Science and Technology at Huazhong University of Science and Technology (HUST), Wuhan, China.
 Before that, I got my BS. degree from Dalian Maritime University in Jun.
 2018.
 I got my Ph.D degree from HUST in Jun.
-2019, under the supervision of Prof. Hai Jin.
+2023, under the supervision of Prof. Hai Jin.
 My research interests mainly focus on edge storage and optimization algorithms.
 Nowadays, I work towards the synergy between artificial intelligence and edge computing, especially large language models.

 <font color="red">(I am looking for highly motivated undergraduate students with a strong passion for working with me.
 If interested, please drop me a message by email.)</font>

 # News
-- <font color="red">[NEW!]</font> [25-01-14] One of our papers have been accepted by IEEE TMC!
+- <font color="red">[NEW!]</font> [25-01-14] One of our papers has been accepted by IEEE TMC!
 Congrats to Zujia!
 - <font color="red">[NEW!]</font> [24-11-11] Mengxi has received the highest undergraduate award—the National Scholarship!
 Congrats to Mengxi!
 - <font color="red">[NEW!]</font> [24-10-30] Two of our papers have been accepted by IEEE TPDS!
 Congrats to Mengxi!